kenrward/M365CodelessConnector/README.md

 # M365CodelessConnector
 Sentinel Codeless Connector to connect to an external M365 Tenant.
+This connector will allow users to connect to an M365 tenant outside of the tenant that Sentinel resides.
+When using ASIM for analytics rules and advanced hunting rules, this connector will allow for alerting and hunting exactly the same way as the native connectors/schemes.
+In theory, this will also allow for users to connect to different compliance tenants (e.g. GCC and GCC-H).